-We encourage all members, but especially plot holders, to get involved in the allotment community and volunteer to help out where needed, for example cutting grass and hedges, clearing rubbish, tidying buildings, joining working groups, supporting and, or helping to run activities and events, or even joining the Committee.
+We encourage all members, but especially plot holders, to get involved in the allotment community and volunteer to help out where needed, for example cutting grass and hedges, clearing rubbish, tidying buildings, joining working groups, supporting activities and events, or even joining the Committee.

-The names and contact details of our Committee members are published in our quarterly newsletter 'Grass Cuttings' and can be viewed on our website.
+The names and contact details of our Committee members are published in each edition of 'Grass Cuttings' and can be viewed on our website.